An E-commerce Marketer’s Handbook of Customer Segments

 Send personalized emails that are laser targeted to these abandoners.
 You could toss in a discount too.
 Here’s an example:

-You can even set up your own abandoned cart email series with the help of your marketing automation tool.
-To know more about the email series, take a quick glance at this guide.
+You can even set up your own abandoned cart drip email series with the help of your marketing automation tool.
+To know more about the email series, take a quick glance at this guide to marketing automation.

 c.
 Alert mobile users about their abandoned carts through push notifications